AdobeDocs/genstudio.en/help/user-guide/content/overview.md

 ## Content capabilities

-Content is a hub for managing and tracking your creative assets and experiences, but content has a shelf life.
-GenStudio provides an easy way for you to manage your approved assets and accelerate the content lifecycle.
+GenStudio makes it easy to manage your approved assets and accelerate the your content lifecycle.
+Use the **[!UICONTROL Content]** panel to find and reuse performant content or select an asset or experience to jumpstart the creation of new variants for an evergreen campaign.

 ### Upload assets